 Florida Homestead Law

-Florida homestead law is a provision in Article X, Section 4 of the Florida Constitution that provides Florida residents valuable legal benefits and homestead protection.
-In asset protection planning, Florida homestead protection exempts a Florida resident’s primary home from levy and execution by their judgment creditors.
-A judgment creditor cannot force the sale of your homestead to satisfy a money judgment.
+Florida homestead law exempts a Florida resident’s primary home from levy and execution by their judgment creditors through Article X, Section 4 of the Florida Constitution and asset protection planning.
+Due to Florida homestead laws, a judgment creditor cannot force the sale of your home to satisfy a money judgment.
 A recorded judgment does not attach to a debtor’s homestead.
 For the Florida homestead exemption, Courts have liberally expanded definitions of homestead property to include more than just a single family house.
 Condominiums, manufactured homes, and mobile homes are also afforded homestead protection in Florida.

 The homestead provision of the Florida Constitution, sometimes called the Florida Homestead Act, defines homestead as one’s principal place of residence up to one-half acre within a municipality and up to 160 contiguous acres outside a municipality.
 Contiguous property may include lots with separate legal descriptions and separate tax numbers.

-To qualify for the Florida homestead exemption, a debtor must be a permanent Florida resident, and the homestead property must be his primary place of residence.
+To take advantage of the Florida Homestead law, a debtor must be a permanent Florida resident, and the homestead property must be his primary place of residence.
 Property purchased as a future residence is unprotected until the property is occupied as a principal residence.
 A second home or investment property cannot be considered a Florida homestead.

 Only natural persons qualify for Florida homestead protection, so properties titled in the name of irrevocable trusts, corporations, limited liability companies, or partnerships will not qualify as homestead property.
 Property owned by a living trust can be homestead property according to several court rulings, and a Florida Statute provides that a land trust may own homestead property.